 Automotive artist and award winning author Dwight Knowlton created our poster featuring the iconic Ferrari 250 GTO leading the pack around the Schenley Park road course followed by a 1964 Fiat Abarth 1000TC, a 1972 Alfa Romeo Spider and a 1955 Maserati 300S.
 Dwight came to town and served as our Grand Marshal – he has become an ambassador for us through the international automotive community!

 By most accounts, 2016 was one of our best events ever in terms of attendance, sunny weather and donations!
 We donated a record $405,500 – this was the sixth year in a row and the 10th time in the last 12 years that a new record has been set, bringing our 34 year charity donation total to $4,752,000.

 2017 marked our 35th year.
-The poster is being created by Jim Zahniser and will honor the 50th anniversary of the Camaro.
+The poster was created by local artist Jim Zahniser honoring the 50th anniversary of the Camaro.
+A 1967 Camaro is depicted crossing the Roberto Clemente Bridge, where our Tune-Up event is staged.